 What does it mean to Thrive Authentically?

 We live our purpose and earn a living without destroying the environment and our fellow humans.
+This pursuit helps us meet all our human needs and wants: physical and mental health and safety, economic security, and a sense of value and belonging.

 The climate is changing, causing increased temperatures and disrupting weather, ecosystems, plants, animals and people across the planet.
 Climate change is overall a bad thing, especially for the most vulnerable of us who don’t have the resources to fight against climate change while they’re still wondering how to get food on the table and pay the electricity bill.
 HUMANS are the main cause of climate change, through things like burning fossil fuels and corporate agriculture, and HUMANS are what’s going to solve this problem.